astomih/sinen/docs/mkdocs/docs/en-us/lua_api.md

 #### keyboard.ALT = code

 ### mouse
+Center of the window/scene is the origin.
 #### mouse.position() -> Vector2
 Returns the mouse position.
 #### mouse.position_on_scene() -> Vector2
 Returns the mouse position in the scene.
 #### mouse.set_position(Vector2)
-- Vector2: New mouse position.
+- `Vector2`: New mouse position.
 Sets the mouse position.
 #### mouse.set_position_on_scene(Vector2)
-- Vector2: New mouse position in the scene.
+- `Vector2`: New mouse position in the scene.
 Sets the mouse position within the scene.
 #### mouse.is_pressed(code) -> bool
-- code: Mouse button code.
+- `code`: Mouse button code.
 Checks if a mouse button was pressed in the current frame.
 #### mouse.is_released(code) -> bool
-- code: Mouse button code.
+- `code`: Mouse button code.
 Checks if a mouse button was released in the current frame.
 #### mouse.is_down(code) -> bool
-- code: Mouse button code.
+- `code`: Mouse button code.
 Checks if a mouse button is currently being held down.
 #### mouse.scroll_wheel() -> Vector2
 Returns the scroll wheel movement.
 #### mouse.hide_cursor(bool)
-- bool: Whether to hide the mouse cursor.
+- `bool`: Whether to hide the mouse cursor.
 Toggles cursor visibility.
 #### mouse.LEFT = code
 #### mouse.RIGHT = code